-Resource Remapping is an awesome feature in Betaflight, that allows you to swap some pins around on a flight controller.
-Using Resource Remapping there are so much you can do, for example, to change motor ordering, relocate pins in case of ripped-off solder pads, and many more!
+Resource Remapping is an awesome feature in Betaflight, it allows you to swap pins around on a flight controller.
+Resource Remapping is powerful, you can change motor order, relocate pins in case of ripped-off solder pads, and so on.

 How does Resource Remapping work in Betaflight

-There are many pins on a processor (as shown in the top image), and each pin might be assigned a specific function.
-Resource Remapping basically tells the flight controller which ports we want the functions be assigned to.
+There are many pins on a processor (as shown in the top image), and each pin might be assigned a specific function by Betaflight.
+Resource Remapping basically allows we to re-assign those pins with a different function.

 In Betaflight configurator CLI, type “resource”, it will return the available functions that we can change, and their current pin assignment: